 No one contemplates the possibility of advanced dementia with anything but horror and trembling.
 Everyone knows that what makes humans special is the mind which distinguishes us and makes us each unique.
 For people who spent a lifetime in the information world: lawyer, doctor, architect, engineer, writer, teacher, politician... the loss of that which defined their life is particularly heavy.

 We at DRNC are most frequently asked if MAID might be available for those descending into dementia.
 The answer is an unambiguous "No!"
-MAID laws specifically required the applicant for a prescription to be of sound mind and clear judgment.
+MAID laws specifically require the applicant for a prescription to be of sound mind and clear judgment.
 By definition, dementia robs a person of mind and judgment.
 So what can I do, we are asked, because I would not want to continue if my fate is the eternal darkness of advanced dementia?

 The only legal recourse is PERHAPS an advanced directive which contemplates a descent into advanced dementia, at which time a wish for VSED (Voluntary Stopping of Eating and Drinking) would be triggered.
 Where difficulties have arisen is in interpreting the seeming acceptance of food and hydration when offered by a caregiver.
 Does the Dementia sufferer's volition to eat countermand the Advanced Directive of the Cognitively Capable Person's directive not to receive nutrition?
 If you are a healthcare provider, do you continue to offer food to someone who seems to willingly accept the profered spoonful of applesauce... or do you respect the earlier language of the AD?